 SUVs have become a popular choice for families, however you may find a station wagon or sports wagon suits your needs and can be obtained at a cheaper price.

 ExpenseWhen you've managed to prioritise a type of vehicle that will address your needs, it's time to assess your budget and examine the different makes and models that fit within that band.
 A car's price tag can be misleading, so make sure you've accounted for on-road extras, fuel consumption and the cost of servicing and maintenance.
+Members can also save on NRMA Insurance, and family holidays with Member benefits.

 Safety is paramount, and despite great advances in technology there is still division among different manufacturers for what passes as safe.
 Any vehicle with an ANCAP rating of 5 is top of the line and realistically you shouldn't have any wiggle room below this.